lichuan/lua2cpp/README.txt

-this is a generator of lua interface in c++.
+this is a generator of binding code between lua and c++.